Malcolm Slaney

 I have written

-several papers describing how to convert
+several papers describing how to convert auditory

-which I hope both explain auditory processing and will
+explain auditory processing and will allow us to build

 auditory sound separation tools.
 These papers describe the

-sounds into cochleagrams and correlograms, and then
+process of converting sounds into cochleagrams and

-converting these
+correlograms, and then converting these representations

 back into sounds.
 Unlike the printed versions of this

-includes audio file examples.
-It includes better
+work, the web page includes audio file examples.
+It

-spectrogram inversion
+includes better spectrogram inversion techniques, a

-as part of the Proceedings of the ATR Workshop on "A
+of the ATR Workshop on "A Biological Framework for

-for Speech Perception and Production" published in
+Speech Perception and Production" published in

-at the 1994
+an invited talk at the 1994

 NIPS